francium/vessel/README.md

 Each function, `local` and `remote`, accepts an argument called `ctx`, which provides various utilities to make common tasks easier:
 - `ctx.copy(local_path, remote_path)`
+  - Copies a local file to remote machine (TODO: Not implemented)
+- `ctx.bold(text)`
+  - Applies escape codes to set text as bold when rendered
+- `ctx.fg(color_code, text)`
+  - Applies escape codes to set text foreground color when rendered

 ### Running